-As Weeds Outsmart The Latest Weedkillers, Farmers Are Running Out Of Options
+As Weeds Outsmart The Latest Weedkillers, Farmers Are Running Out Of Easy Options

 These scientists believed that plants couldn't become immune to Roundup because it required too big of a change in a plant's biology.

-In 2005, though, Stanley Culpepper reported that he'd found some weeds that Roundup could not kill.
+In 2005, though, Culpepper reported that he'd found some weeds that Roundup could not kill.
 They were growing in a field in Georgia.
 And this was not just any weed.
 It was a kind of monster weed called Palmer amaranth, or pigweed.

 "The impact is just unbelievable," Culpepper says.
 "We've invested over $1.2 billion, just in the cotton industry, for control of glyphosate-resistant Palmer amaranth since we first discovered it."